icure/medtech-docs/sdks/how-to/how-to-manage-patients.md

 ## How to get and modify your information as a patient

-If you are building a "patient application", where patients can join by invitation from an HCP you may incur in a problem with the decryption of the data of the `Patient` entity for the user of the application.
+If you are building a "patient application", where patients can join by invitation from an {{Hcp}} you may incur in a problem with the decryption of the data of the `Patient` entity for the user of the application.

-This is because when the HCP invites the patient to the application he can't share any existing data with him until the patient logs in for the first time and creates a public key.
+This is because when the {{Hcp}} invites the patient to the application he can't share any existing data with him until the patient logs in for the first time and creates a public key.
 Therefore, the patient will not be able to decrypt any data, including his administrative information stored on the patient entity, and for this reason methods like `getPatient` will fail.

-However, you can still access and modify any unencrypted data using the methods `getPatientAndTryDecrypt` and `modifyPotentiallyEncryptedPatient` of the `PatientApi`.
+However, you can still access and modify any unencrypted data using the methods `getAndTryDecrypt` and `modifyPotentiallyEncryptedPatient` of the `PatientApi`.
 The method `getPatientAndTryDecrypt` returns a `PotentiallyEncryptedPatient`, which is either a normal `Patient` if the encrypted data could be decrypted, or an `EncryptedPatient` if only the unencrypted data is available.
 The method `modifyEncryptedPatient` instead takes in